The context, that I am planning to investigate, is a higher school of

 - Observation and field notes.

-- Diary with personal reflections and observations
+personal reflections and observations

 - Group discussion